jundalisay/superb/content/en/research/smith/language/_index.md

-+++
+---
+# heading: "Adam Smith's History of Astronomy"
-title=  "The Formation of Languages Simplified" heading=  "Adam Smith explains how languages come to be" description=  "Adam Smith explains how languages come to be" image=  "/covers/lang.jpg"
+title: "The Formation of Languages Simplified"
+description: "Adam Smith explains how languages come to be"
-+++
+image: /covers/lang.jpg
+date: 2022-09-22
+---